joshrosso/dotcom/content/docs/2020/2020-2-16-arch-windows-install.md

 **After the steps above, I always start sshd (included in the archiso) and finish the installation process from another computer.
 This enables me to have access to copy and paste, editors, and browsers rather than the restricted terminal on my target machine.
-This is optional, but the two steps below may make your experience better.**
+This is optional, but the steps below may make your experience better.**

 1. Set a root passwd for archiso.